• Skip to main content

 • Spoon batter into each muffin hole about ¾ of the way full.

 • Bake for 10 minutes, then lower the temperature to 180C/350F and bake for another 15-20 minutes.
 Insert a toothpick down the muffins to check for doneness.
-They are done baking when the toothpick comes out clean.
+They are done baking when the toothpick comes out fairly clean with a few moist crumbs clinging.

 • Let muffins set in the pan for a couple of minutes, then transfer them to a cooling rack to allow them to cool down further.
 Your muffins are ready to be enjoyed!